georgebjork/Elevator-Simulator-/README.md

 elevator algorithim, and stress test it given different distributions of people throughout a building.
 The program will execute 1000 runs of each distribution and collect 5 different data sets

-  a.
-Total Time (How long on average did the elevator run for)
+  1. Total Time (How long on average did the elevator run for)
-  b.
-Passengers Delivered (How many passengers were delived on each run
+  2. Passengers Delivered (How many passengers were delived on each run
-  c.
-Total Floors Traveled (On average how many floors would the elevator travel per run)
+  3. Total Floors Traveled (On average how many floors would the elevator travel per run)
-  d.
-Total Floors Traveled with Passengers (On average how many floors did the elevator travel with people in it)
+  4. Total Floors Traveled with Passengers (On average how many floors did the elevator travel with people in it)
-  e.
-Ride Time Per Passenger(What was the average time a person was in an elevator for)
+  5. Ride Time Per Passenger(What was the average time a person was in an elevator for)

 The alogorithm of the elevator works like this.
 The elevator will always start on floor 1 and be emtpy.
 It will then move up a floor and pick up people as long as they dont exceed the total weight constraint of the elevator.
 It will then move the elevator up to the highest floor